Natalia Pavlovna Paley: Life in the United States

 Upon her return to the United States, Princess Natalia settled permanently in New York City.
 There, she met John C. "Jack" Wilson, a theater producer and director, who had previously been the lover of Noël Coward.
-After divorcing Lelong on 24 May 1937, Princess Natalia married Wilson on 8 September 1937 in Fairfield, Connecticut.
+After divorcing Lelong on 24 May 1937, Princess Natalia married Wilson on 8 September 1937 in Porstmouth, Connecticut.
 It was a marriage of convenience.
 Wilson was intelligent, rich and a good companion.
 Princess Natalia's name and social skills were assets to his business as a Broadway producer.
 Princess Natalia liked her husband's humor, and his homosexuality suited her distaste for physical love.
 The couple, who would not have children, settled in an apartment in Manhattan overlooking Central Park.
 They traveled extensively: Saint Moritz, London, and Venice were favorite vacation spots.

 World War II affected Princess Natalia only because her family and friends were living abroad.
 Though she went back to France in 1947, she spaced out her trips to Europe and spent more time in her luxurious residence: an apartment on East 57th Street in Manhattan.
 Later, she moved to another one on Park Avenue.
 She also had a cottage in Montego Bay, Jamaica, and a large property in Fairfield, Connecticut.

 On 5 February 1941, Princess Natalia became a naturalized American citizen.
 She was a well-known socialite in New York City and was popular at fashionable events for her beauty and glamor.
 For many years, Princess Natalia worked in public relations as a promoter of the fashion house Mainbocher.
 She was a friend of Elsa Maxwell and became a confidante of Antoine de Saint-Exupéry.
 In the 1940s and early 1950s, Princess Natalia had a lengthy romantic relationship with writer Erich Maria Remarque, who fictionalized her as "Natascha" in his posthumous novel, Shadows in Paradise.

 During the 1950s, Wilson's career declined.
 He was a heavy drinker and became mentally imbalanced.
 Natalia tried to help him, but he was self-destructive.
 Confined to a wheelchair, often violent, and in a state of increasing dementia, he died in November 1961, at age 62.